 … and on the other there are houses that had seen a lot of history during the last century.

-Equa Bank office makes tourists like me to rise heads while local people demonstrate indifference.
+Equa Bank office makes tourists like me to turn heads up while local people demonstrate indifference.

 Being a tourist I had to visit Old Town Square in the oldest part of the Prague.